zhouwg/kantv/README.md

 - Real-time English subtitle for English online-TV(aka OTT TV) by the great & excellent & amazing<a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>(<a href="https://github.com/zhouwg/kantv/issues/64">PoC finished on Xiaomi 14</a>.
 Xiaomi 14 or other powerful Android mobile phone is HIGHLY required/recommended for real-time subtitle feature otherwise unexpected behavior would happen)

 - Run/experience LLM(such as llama-2-7b, baichuan2-7b, qwen1_5-1_8b, gemma-2b) on Xiaomi 14 using the amazing <a href="https://github.com/ggerganov/llama.cpp"> llama.cpp </a>

 - Set up a customized playlist and then use this software to watch the content of the customized playlist for R&D activity

-- Performance benchmark for Android-based mobile phone for R&D activity

 - UI refactor(closer to real commercial Android application and only English is supported in UI language currently)